marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/canonicalization-of-instructions.rst

 * Within address computations (i.e., inside ``mem``), a left shift is converted into the appropriate multiplication by a power of two.

-  .. index:: ior, canonicalization of

-  .. index:: and, canonicalization of

-  .. index:: De Morgan's law
+  .. index:: ior, canonicalization of, and, canonicalization of, De Morgan's law

 * De Morgan's Law is used to move bitwise negation inside a bitwise logical-and or logical-or operation.
 If this results in only one